Dear Parents and Carers,

 This does not necessarily mean that Alexandra Primary School will be closed on those days.
 Not all of our teaching staff are NEU members and not all NEU members will exercise their right to take strike action.

 Unfortunately, there is no requirement of union members to inform me as to whether they are choosing to strike, and additionally we are unable to request that colleagues not striking cover the lessons of those not in school.
-Given the information that we are already aware of, it is unlikely that we will be able to run a normal school day on the Wednesday, 1st February, unless the strike action is called off.
+Given the information that we are already aware of, it is unlikely that we will be able to run a normal school day on the strike days listed, unless the strike action is called off.
 We will accordingly be doing all that we can to remain open for as many of our children as possible.

 We must accept that there may be some disruption, both because of NEU members exercising their right to strike and because of other staff being unable to come in because their own children cannot attend school.
 At this point, unfortunately, I cannot give detailed information.
 We will of course keep you up to date about this, but I am aware that some of you may have to make alternative child care arrangements.